Dr. Brian Loggie

 HIPEC with cytoreduction is often one aspect of peritoneal mesothelioma therapy.
 Dr. Loggie suggests patients receive neoadjuvant chemotherapy.
 This can slow the growth or even reduce tumor volume in the abdominal cavity.

-He is a proponent in using carboplatin as the sole chemotherapy drug in HIPEC.
+He was a proponent in using carboplatin as the sole chemotherapy drug in HIPEC.
 The therapy is an acronym for “hyperthermic intraperitoneal chemotherapy.”
 It delivers heated chemotherapy drugs into the abdominal cavity.
 This method washes the microscopic tumors left after surgery.
 It’s purpose is to reduce the chance of recurrence.

 “When cisplatin is combined with alimta, we’ve seen dramatic renal failure, especially for older patients,” he said in support of carboplatin.